Why Earn Your Master’s Degree in Criminal Justice?

-Forensic Psychologists, which play a big role in this field, can earn a median wage of $72,580 per year, with an anticipated job growth of 19% between 2014-24.
+- Forensic psychologists, which play a big role in this field, can earn a median wage of $77,030 per year, with an anticipated job growth of 14% between 2016-2026.

-With your master's degree, you can be even more appealing to employers and go even further in your organization.
+With your master’s degree, you can be even more appealing to employers and go even further in your organization.
 You may even decide to teach courses in the field at some point in your career.
-If so, teaching criminal justice and law enforcement can earn you a median wage of $64,460 per year, according to 2015 data.
+If so, teaching criminal justice and law enforcement can earn you a median wage of $68,980, according to 2017 data.

 Whether or not you should pursue a master’s in criminal justice really depends on your career aspirations.
 If you are interested in starting your criminal justice major or earning a graduate level degree, be sure to contact several schools to weigh your options.
 You may also want to seek out professionals who work in the field and talk to them about their real-world experiences before making your decision.